sonic-net/SONiC/doc/grpc_client/design_doc.md

     ```
 #### gRPC client initialization

 - gRPC client should not be initialized for all images/configurations.
-Here the premise will be taken that the gRPC client will be initailzed only for DualToR active-active scenario.
+Here the premise will be taken that the gRPC client would only be initailzed only for DualToR active-active scenario.

 #### Proposed Solution
 - the proposal is to have a dualtortype field in DEVICE_METADATA table inside CONFIG_DB.
 During PMON initilazation once the sonic-cfggen has been rendered, it can check for DualToRtype field inide DEVICE_METADATA and if it is active-active/both it will initailze the grpc client daemon.